Breaking News | Palm oil price further increases in Enugu major markets

 The survey also revealed that a 25-litre jerry-can of palm oil is now sold for between N22,000 and N24,500 as against N16,500 and N18,000 depending on its processing pattern and grade.

-Palm oil dealers, who spoke at the various major markets in the metropolis, blamed the increase in palm oil price on palm fruits season for its season had come to an end.
+Palm oil dealers, who spoke to NAN at the various major markets in the metropolis, blamed the increase in palm oil price on palm fruits season for it’s season had come to an end.

 Mrs Naomi Ijele, a palm oil seller at Akwata Market said that price of oil as at Sept and down the months was between N300 and N350 per 70cl bottle.